 Hexagon Geosystems for structural monitoring

-A system that uses sensors to monitor the strengths and weaknesses of a given structure that may be invisible to the human eye to assess the structural integrity of a site and minimize risk.
+It is a system that uses sensors to monitor the strengths and weaknesses of a structure that may be invisible to the human eye to assess the structural integrity of a site and minimize risk.

 4- Virtual and Augmented Reality